Join us to celebrate our 75 years of service to the community and our bright future to come.

-If you have any questions about this Notice of Privacy Practices, please contact our Privacy Officer:
+If you have questions about this Notice, please contact our Privacy Officer:

-This Notice of Privacy Practices describes how The Neil Kennedy Center, hereinafter referred to as "Neil Kennedy," may use and disclose your protected health information (PHI), as well as your rights regarding your PHI.
-Neil Kennedy reserves the right to change the terms of this Notice at any time by posting a copy on our website https://www.gatewayrehab.org or by posting a copy at our facilities.
+Your patient record contains personal information about you and your health.
+The confidentiality of alcohol and drug abuse patient records is specifically protected by state and federal laws.
+This Notice of Privacy Practices describes how GRC & NKRC may use and disclose your protected health information (“PHI”), as well as your rights regarding your PHI.
+We reserve the right to change the terms of this Notice at any time by posting a copy on our website http://www.gatewayrehab.org or by posting a copy at our facilities.
 You may request a copy of the Notice at any time.

 Note: Some of the rights detailed below may not apply to you if you are an inmate in a correctional facility or are in lawful custody.